 Housing costs in Hillsboro are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Oregon.

-Unlike some cities, Hillsboro isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Hillsboro are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hillsboro is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hillsboro is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Hillsboro who work in office and administrative support (13.13%), sales jobs (8.89%), and management occupations (8.65%).
+There are especially a lot of people living in Hillsboro who work in office and administrative support (12.84%), management occupations (9.51%), and architecture and engineering (8.22%).

 Also of interest is that Hillsboro has more people living here who work in computers and math than 95% of the places in the US.